ROCm/rccl-tests/README.md

 ## Copyright

 RCCL tests are provided under the BSD license.
 All source code and accompanying documentation is copyright (c) 2016-2019, NVIDIA CORPORATION.
 All rights reserved.
+All modifications are copyright (c) 2019 Advanced Micro Devices, Inc. All rights reserved.